Well, for those just randomly clicking around the internet at 2:00 in the morning, and for everyone else, welcome to “The Review Nebula”.

 Where do you live?

 Not getting too far into specifics, but I do live on Long Island, New York.
-I am enrolled at my local college, Stony Brook University.
 I will be ambiguous concerning most other things, mainly because I generally like my privacy – a bit of a rarity on the internet.

 Are you being paid to do these reviews?

 Nope.
-This blog is not monetized because I don’t want to risk a lawsuit.
+I am not affiliated with anybody involved with these reviews.
+Also, this blog is not monetized because I don’t want to risk a lawsuit.
 Even if it were monetized, it still falls under “Fair Use”.